mlcommons/GaNDLF/docs/extending.md

 - debug file: all messages are shown
 - stderr: display `warning`, `error`, or `critical` messages

-All the logs are saved in the `tmp/gandlf` directory
+By default, the logs are flushed to console.
+The logs are **saved** in the path that is defined by the '--log-file' parameter in the CLI commands.
+If the path is not provided or an error is raised, the logs will be flushed to console.

 Example of log message
 ```